cassiobotaro/dotfiles/README.md

 *requires:*

-Install tmux with [maglev](https://github.com/caiogondim/maglev) theme.
+Install tmux with a simple personal theme and config.

 ## install_missing_programs.sh